Exploring the Impact of Microlensing on Gravitational Wave Signals: Biases, Population Characteristics, and Prospects for Detection: Acknowledgements

 \section{Acknowledgements}

 A. Mishra would like to thank the University Grants Commission (UGC), India, for financial support as a research fellow.
 AKM acknowledges support by grant 2020750 from the United States-Israel Binational Science Foundation (BSF) and grant~2109066 from the United States National Science Foundation (NSF), and by the Ministry of Science \& Technology, Israel.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
 Authors gratefully acknowledge the use of high-performance computing facilities at IUCAA, Pune.
 The authors are also grateful for the computational resources provided by the LIGO Laboratory supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
-Additionally, the authors would like to express their sincere gratitude to Apratim Ganguly for their valuable discussions and suggestions, and to Paolo Cremonese for carefully reading the manuscript.
-A. Mishra would also like to acknowledge the fruitful interactions with the following individuals during the course of this work: P. Ajith, K. Chandra, S. Mukherjee, D. Rana, A. Sharma, K. Soni, and A. Vijaykumar.
+Additionally, the authors would like to express their sincere gratitude to Apratim Ganguly for their valuable discussions and suggestions; Paolo Cremonese for carefully reading the manuscript; Sumit Kumar and K. Haris for providing the script to compute the posterior overlap; Samanwaya Mukherjee for the useful discussion regarding the Fisher analysis.
+Lastly, the authors would like to thank Marek Basieda for reviewing this manuscript.
+A. Mishra would also like to acknowledge the fruitful interactions with the following individuals during the course of this work: P. Ajith, K. Chandra, T. Ghosh, D. Keitel, D. Rana, A. Sharma, K. Soni, and A. Vijaykumar.